$0 Minnesota Foster Care Quick-Start Checklist

 Post-Adoption: Northstar Adoption Assistance

 If you foster and later adopt a child, Minnesota's Northstar Adoption Assistance program often maintains the same monthly reimbursement rate post-adoption for eligible children.
-The child also retains Medical Assistance coverage after finalization.
+Medical Assistance eligibility after finalization is a separate question; ask the agency what applies to the child's adoption-assistance arrangement.
 This makes foster adoption financially more sustainable than private adoption in most cases.

 The Minnesota Foster Care Licensing Guide covers how the Northstar payment system works, how to request the clothing allowance, and what to do if you believe a child's MAPCY level doesn't reflect their actual care needs.